sunwxg/gnome-shell-extension-panelScroll/README.md

 # gnome-shell-extension-panelScroll

 Switch windows or workspace by mouse scroll on the panel.
-If point on left of panel, switch windows.
-If point on right of panel, switch workspaces.
+* point on left of panel, switch windows.
+* point on right of panel, switch workspaces.

 ## Install